pallets-eco/flask-principal/docs/index.rst

 .. autoclass:: flask_principal.Need

-.. autoattribute:: flask_principal.RoleNeed
+.. autoclass:: flask_principal.RoleNeed

-.. autoattribute:: flask_principal.UserNeed
+.. autoclass:: flask_principal.UserNeed

-.. autoattribute:: flask_principal.ItemNeed
+.. autoclass:: flask_principal.ItemNeed

-Relevant Signals
+Signals
 ----------------

-.. autoattribute:: flask_principal.identity_changed
+.. data:: identity_changed

+   Signal sent when the identity for a request has been changed.

-.. autoattribute:: flask_principal.identity_loaded
+.. data:: identity_loaded

+   Signal sent when the identity has been initialised for a request.

+.. _Flask documentation on signals: http://flask.pocoo.org/docs/signals/

 Indices and tables